staticintlucas/libfix64/README.md

 ~~~

 The generated source code can be found in the output directory.
-The library can then be compiled by running `make` in this directory.
+The library can be compiled by running `make` in this directory.

-Alternatively, the source code can be generated and compiled by running:
+Alternatively, the source code can be generated and compiled in one step by running:

 ~~~sh
 python3 generate.py --build